 The keto diet is one of the best ways to lose weight.
-It’s not a fad, and it’s been around for a long time.
+When compared with other diets it leads to the most weight loss with the least loss of muscle and least slowing down of your metabolism.
+Keto has been around for a long time.
 Clinics are treating and reversing type 2 diabetes with keto, as well as treating epilepsy.
-Nobody is doing that with the standard American diet, or veganism, or anything else.
+Nobody is doing that with the standard American diet, veganism, paleo, or anything else.
 This diet is here to stay.

 The way it works is that your body is a hybrid engine.
 It can live off glucose, which your body makes out of carbs.
 Or, your body can live off ketones, which it converts from fat.
 When you reduce carbs below a certain margin, your body produces ketones for fuel.
 The brain prefers ketones over glucose, which is why people feel great on this diet.
 Your body is never starved of carbs on keto because you still can eat some and your body can make glucose from fat.
 But your body is better at knowing how many carbs you need than you are, and it will only make the amount it needs.
 As a result, you need to consume plenty of fat.

 - You become a fat-burning machine.
 When you need energy you’ll get it from either your dietary fat or your body’s natural fat stores.

 - You’ve cut out sugar and carbs, which is half the battle.

 - Ketones are muscle sparing, so you end up with more muscle at lower levels of body fat.